 Stone and Dove Hardwood Lighting is a collaboration between Dan Trachtman, the owner and designer, and a small group of master woodworkers and glassblowers.
-Each piece is a confluence between fine woodworking and beautiful hand blown glass.
+Each piece is a confluence between fine woodworking and beautiful hand blown or flat glass.
 Often utilizing some of the most memorable vocabularies from the Art Deco age, all pieces use traditional joinery techniques and are designed to last several lifetimes.

 The name of the company comes from the Hebrew translations of Dan’s kids’ names - “Evan” meaning Stone and “Jonah” meaning Dove.
 The words also seemed fitting because they speak to both timelessness and durability as well as beauty and harmony.

-It took several months for Dan to select the woodworkers and glassblowers to produce these lamps.
+It took several months for Dan to select the woodworkers and glass artists to produce these lamps.
 Each individual is not only at the master level in their field, but also expressed particular interest in solving the challenges these unique lamps produce and were excited about seeing these designs become reality.

 Dan Trachtman is the owner and creative vision behind Stone and Dove products.
 He worked as a graphic designer and creative director for over twenty years doing work for a variety of clients such as The National Gallery of Art, NPR and Library of Congress before shifting his focus to three-dimensional objects.
 He has taught design on the college level and holds an MFA in Design from California College of the Arts.

-Paul Deosaren and Matt Wilson, Concept Wood Design
+Paul Deosaren Concept Wood Design

 Tom Scheve, TCS Woodworking